Immigration

 Why It Matters

-All people should receive fair treatment under the law, and it is critical for the US to encourage immigrant participation in our democracy.
+All people should receive fair treatment under the law, and the US must encourage new citizens' participation in our democracy.

 What We're Doing